 Remember the game Top Trumps fondly?
 Love concrete?
 This is perhaps the gift for you.
 Or anyone that also applies to.

 The set features 24 of London’s ‘brutes’, a mix of classics and the less familiar.
+There was also a Birmingham set but that has sold through sadly.
 Crack open the pack, deal them out and see who wins with the highest score on each card.
-Nothing I don’t love about this idea. £16 gets you a set.
+There is nothing I don’t love about this idea.
+Especially when the Christmas period starts to get a little stale. £16 gets you a set.

 36. Estate Collection tea towels at Oscar Francis